 - André Pimentel, from customer support to product management

-- Maíra Castro, from customer support and operations to product management
+- Maíra Castro, from investiment analyst to customer support and operations and then to product management

 - Beatriz Costa and Cassio Scozzafave, from product marketing to product management